-REUTERS SUMMIT-Ebay CEO confident of getting China payments license
+REUTERS SUMMIT-EBay CEO confident of getting China payments license

-Donahoe sees "encouraging signs" from the Chinese authorities, but said it remained next-to-impossible to guess when its fast-growing PayPal unit will finally get the green light to operate in the world's second largest economy, he told the Reuters Global Technology Summit on Monday.
+Donahoe sees "encouraging signs" from the Chinese authorities, but said it remained next-to-impossible to guess when its fast-growing PayPal unit would finally get the green light to operate in the world's second largest economy, he told the Reuters Global Technology Summit on Monday.
 (For a video of the interview, click on reut.rs/11FgUSQ)

 "I am confident that PayPal will be the first non-domestic company to get a payments license in China.
 That could be in three months or five years," said Donahoe.

-It is not clear whether PayPal will have to do this through a joint venture with a domestic company in which it owns a minority, 49 percent stake, or whether it will be able to own a majority stake, Donahoe added.
+It is not clear whether PayPal will have to do this through a joint venture with a domestic company in which it owns a minority 49 percent stake, or whether it will be able to own a majority stake, Donahoe added.

-Foreign Internet corporations traditionally operate at a disadvantage versus locals such as Alibaba and Baidu Inc in the country, which formally opened to international business just over a decade ago when it joined the World Trade Organization.
+China formally opened to international business just over a decade ago when it joined the World Trade Organization.
 The financial and retail industries remain largely dominated by domestic companies such as Bank of China and Alibaba.

 But "over time you'll see the Chinese domestic economy try to connect with the global one."

 Donahoe said eBay was working closely with foreign governments to combat online fraud and crime, especially money-laundering.
 About a quarter of PayPal transactions are cross-border.
-While eBay has not experienced state-sponsored attacks itself, it has noticed a marked increase in such cyber attacks, generally, in the past 12-to-24 months, he added.
+While eBay has not experienced state-sponsored attacks itself, it has noticed a marked increase in such cyberattacks, generally, in the past 12-to-24 months, he added.

-"It's appropriate for us, to have a bit of a national dialogue and debate on privacy and on cyber security.
+"It's appropriate for us to have a bit of a national dialogue and debate on privacy and on cybersecurity.
 And just so that what sometimes goes unspoken gets spoken," he said.